Free Deckpad, Dry Bag, or After-Sun Cream on Orders +$75

 You can paddle to The Rock from Old Man's or check it from the cliff.
 The Rock has a step takeoff and a nice shoulder to the inside.
 For best positioning, sit just behind the big rock and pick off the sets—watch the locals; they'll show you how it's done.

-The Estuary is east of downtown San Jose at the end of the Cabo tourist corridor adjacent to the Chileno Bay hotel.
+The Estuary is east of downtown San José at the end of the Cabo tourist corridor, adjacent to the Chileno Bay Hotel.
 This was the first wave I surfed in Cabo—it has left and right breaks.
-I did learn later that it is one of the most polluted breaks when the river mouth breaks and sewage pours into the ocean.
+I learned later that it is one of the most polluted breaks, as the river mouth breaks and sewage pours into the ocean.
 Don't let hepatitis ruin your trip.

-Once you are ready to experience the Eastern Cape, head east towards downtown and cross the large concrete bridge towards La Playa.
-You'll make a few twists and turns along the way but keep following the signs for Eastern Cape.
+Once you are ready to experience the East Cape, head east towards downtown and cross the large concrete bridge towards La Playa.
+You'll make a few twists and turns along the way, but keep following the signs for East Cape.
 We'll dive into that area next.

-Surfing in Cabo: East Cape: 9 Palms, Shipwrecks & La Fortuna
+Surfing in Cabo: East Cape: 9 Palms, Shipwreck, and La Fortuna

-The road to the Eastern Cape is paved most of the way until Shipwrecks—the rest is dirt and can be full of potholes.
-The drive to Shipwrecks is about 30 minutes from San Jose del Cabo.
-La Fortuna is about 10 minutes past Shipwrecks and 9 Palms is another 20 minutes.
+The road to the East Cape is paved most of the way until Shipwreck—the rest is dirt and can be full of potholes.
+The drive to Shipwreck is about 30 minutes from San José del Cabo.
+La Fortuna is about 10 minutes past Shipwreck, and 9 Palms is another 20 minutes.

 If the swell is pumping, you might want to consider camping out on the beach for a night or two.
-Camping is free in most places and safe, but you'll need to take some shade to protect yourself from the relentless heat during the day.
+Camping is free and safe in most places, but you'll need to take some shade to protect yourself from the relentless heat during the day.
 Trees?
 Nada.

 The south swells can start marching in around April and last until October.
-August can be very hot, but we all know this is the primetime south swell season.
-If you are like me and are not a fan of the horrendous heat, I would lean toward an earlier trip.
-April has great weather, and sometimes the south swells start in early—I scored one April all-time.
+August can be very hot, but this is the primetime south swell season.
+I would lean toward an earlier trip if you are like me and are not a fan of the horrendous heat.
+April has great weather, and sometimes the south swells start early—I scored one April all-time.
 You might need a spring suit this time of year.

 The winds tend to come up around 9 am and mess with the lineup, so you'll want to get on it early.
 The good news is that they also tend to back off around 4 pm, thus allowing you a few hours to get in a good evening session.

-Here is a great resource for the wind on the eastern cape—I used this on my last trip and planned several good sessions based on the data; it is very accurate.
-Eastern Cape wind conditions.
-Anything under 5 knots is acceptable, and watch out for those nasty easterly gusts.
+Here is an excellent resource for the wind on the East Cape: East Cape wind conditions.
+I used this on my last trip and planned several good sessions based on the data; it is very accurate.
+Anything under 5 knots is acceptable, but watch out for those nasty easterly gusts.

-Shipwrecks is a nice right-hander off a beautiful point and is a hotdog wave where mostly short-boarders hang out.
-There is a left in the middle of the beach too.
+Shipwreck is a nice right-hander off a beautiful point and is a hotdog wave where mostly short-boarders hang out.
+There is a left in the middle of the beach, too.
 When you see the Virgin Mary library, you know you have found it.
 I'm serious.
 The ship is gone, so don't look for that.

 Nine Palms is another break another 15 minutes down the road from La Fortuna.
 It is a fun point break with some long rights and the occasional left.
 When the swell is right, the wave will bend and torque on the outside and can spit and barrel in the midsection.
-It can throw and be heavy but mostly, it is forgiving on the takeoff and allows for several turns and the occasional lip section to whack.
+It can throw and be heavy, but it is mostly forgiving on the takeoff, allowing several turns and the occasional lip section to whack.

 If the swell is huge (or if there is a hurricane), you can continue past 9 Palms and find a few more waves.
 The further along the cape you go, the smaller the surf will get.

-🏄🏽There are many surf shops in San Jose del Cabo.
+🏄🏽 There are many surf shops in San José del Cabo.
 Grab anything you need from the cornucopia of shops.
-Many surf shops offer surfing lessons and will be happy to take you to any of the famous breaks.
+Many surf shops offer surfing lessons and happily take you to famous breaks.

 Shooters downtown has a good vegetarian, regular burger, and cold Coronas for cheap.
-If you want to walk around downtown, this is a good place to hang out.
+If you want to walk around downtown, this is an excellent place to hang out.
 They usually have the latest sporting event on in the bar area.

 The best place to eat in town is the Guacamaya.
 This is one of my all-time favorite Mexican eateries, and this is always the first and last place I eat on a surf trip to Cabo.
 The ingredients are super fresh, and the chili selection is insane.
 I promise you'll love it!